 7.11 We agree that we may transfer your collected data to storage outside the UK and will do so by employing appropriate safeguards as required by UK GDPR.
 You acknowledge and agree that it may be processed outside the UK to fulfil your order and deal with payment.

-7.12 We will not collect more personal data than we need for the purposes set out in Paragraph 7.8, and we will not retain such personal data for any period longer than required to carry out the purposes set out in Paragraph 7.8.
+7.12 We will not collect more personal data than we need for the purposes set out in Clause 7.8, and we will not retain such personal data for any period longer than required to carry out the purposes set out in Clause 7.8.

 7.13 Any payment transactions will be encrypted.
 If we give you a password, you must keep it confidential.
 Although we try to provide protection, we cannot guarantee complete security for your data, and you take the risk that any sending of that data turns out to be not secure despite our efforts.